 What we are focusing here is not to game online services or bypass their terms of service, but to show you how to automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most small businesses lack the time, human resources and financial means to engage in the kind of content marketing that most experts prescribe.
+As we’ve just seen in the previous section, many small businesses lack the time, resources and budget to engage in the kind of content marketing that many online experts prescribe.
 What you want to do, then, is be strategic with your limited time, resources, and budget.

-So, instead of using this time-consuming approach …
+So, instead of choosing this approach, which is very time-consuming …

-(Posting content to individual marketing channels can be extremely time-consuming!)
+(Posting content to services individually can be very time-consuming!)

-Why not opt for a smarter, time-saving approach like the one shown below instead …
+Why not opt for a smarter, time-saving strategy like the one shown below instead …